SunnyWolf/goldenmotor_protocol/README.md

 ## Protocol description <a name="protocol_description"></a>

 ### Data packets <a name="data_packets"></a>
-All data packets in this protocol has length <= 256 bytes
+All data packets in this protocol has length <= 256 bytes.

 | START | CMD    | STATUS | Payload       | CRC    |
 |-------|--------|:------:|---------------|--------|